Smartzee

-Smartzee is a French rapper born in Benin.
+Smartzee (born 1980) is a French rapper and singer born in Benin.

 Biography

 Smartzee became known to the general public due to his feature on the single "Et c’est parti" of French R&B singer Nâdiya.
 The single reached the top 5 French rankings for 22 weeks.
 He remade a duet in 2005 with Nâdiya for the song "All these words" which reached the 2nd place.
 Smartzee released its first solo album, The Wishmaster, in December 2008.